 Getting a social insurance number (SIN)

 Your SIN will have to be extended each time you renew your study permit or work permit.
 If you apply online, select “Change of the Expiry Date (900 series SIN)” under “Application Type”.

 Québec City (Sainte-Foy district)

-Bus route from Alphonse-Desjardins building (Université Laval): Take bus 800 or 801 towards Marly Station (west) and get off at Station Bégon.
+Bus route from Alphonse-Desjardins building (Université Laval): Take bus 800 or 801 towards Pointe-de-Sainte-Foy - Ouest, and get off at Station Bégon.
 You will have to walk a few minutes to reach your destination (5 to 8 minutes).

 2500, boulevard Montmorency

 Québec City (La Cité-Limoilou district)